DeutscherBundesjugendring/epartool/README.md

 * develop
 * master
-* staging
-* production

-So for example to checkout the production branch we shall run:
+So for example to checkout the master branch we shall run:

 ```
-build.sh production
+build.sh master
 ```

 The programs called by the script can be located at different locations depending on the OS and installation type.
 It is